 A flea bite can produce a small red spot with a light-colored center on a person's skin.
 If an allergic reaction occurs, swelling and blisters may appear.

 Many dogs and cats develop allergies to flea saliva.
-If an animal is having an allergic reaction to a flea bite, it will scratch or rub its skin until it becomes raw with sores.
+An animal having an allergic reaction to a flea bite will scratch or rub its skin until it becomes raw with sores.

 - Plague: A bacterial disease carried by rodents that is spread through the bite of an infected flea.

 - Tapeworm: An intestinal parasite obtained by swallowing an infected flea.